-The RPA has this explicit goal: to put political decision-making power in the hands of the people by electing corporate-free representatives.
+The RPA has this explicit goal: to take political decision-making back from corporations and put power in the hands of the people.
 The RPA mobilizes people in support of progressive policies and candidates, often in alliance with other local groups.

 Contact the RPA

 Office - 510-412-2260

 12929 San Pablo Avenue, Richmond, CA 94805

 Watch "Sharing Our Experience: The Richmond Progressive Alliance"

 RPA Membership Meetings

 Membership meetings are held every two to three months.
 Members elect the Steering Committee of the RPA and are the final authority on RPA policy.
 Click here to become a member or to renew your membership.

 RPA Action Teams and Committees